PeteHaitch/methtuple/README.md

 `comethylation` has only been tested on Python 2.7 with pysam v0.7.7.

 # Usage
+## Method
+`comethylation` extracts _m-tuples_ of methylation loci that co-occur on the same read.
+The simplest _m-tuple_ is the 1-tuple (m = 1), which corresponds to counting the number of reads that are methylated (_M_) and unmethylated (_U_) for each cytosine in the genome; 1-tuples are the type of methylation calling performed by most methylation calling software such as Bismark's `bismark_methylation_extractor`.

+A 2-tuple (m = 2) is a pair of methylation loci; `comethylation` tabulates the number of reads that methylated at each locus in the pair (_MM_), both unmethylated (_UU_) or methylated at one locus but not the other (_MU_ or _UM_).
+This idea extends to 3-tuples, 4-tuples, etc.

+For a chosen value of _m_, all _m-tuples_ are extracted and tabulated across the genome.
+The key point is that _m-tuples_ are only constructed if all _m_ loci are within a single read, so we can investigate the co-occurence of methylation events at the level of a single cell.

 ## Basic usage
 `comethylation` processes a single `BAM` file and works for both single-end and paired-end sequencing data.
 Example `BAM` files from single-end directional and paired-end directional bisulfite-sequencing experiments are available in the `data/` directory.